chrismurrph/default-db-format/README.md

  because a predicate function can be supplied.
 It is given the value and is supposed to return a truthy value for the particular complex object you want to accept, `false/nil` otherwise.
 If you wanted to allow dates you could supply `:acceptable-table-value-fn? (fn [v] (= "function Date" (subs (str (type v)) 0 13)))` as a map entry to the config.
-(Just to be clear: this has already done, just an example).
+(Just to be clear: this has already been done, just an example).
 Obviously if many tests are required you can wrap them in an `or`, thus ensuring that `false` is returned unless one of them passes.
 You can also use `:acceptable-table-value-fn?` to peek into unrecognised values, in which case be sure it returns a falsey value.